-Up and coming talent have a right to work.
-There are tons of jobs out there across the genre spectrum paying market rates, and truly elite talent are far from abundant.
+Up-and-coming talent has a right to work.
+There are tons of jobs across the genre spectrum paying market rates, and truly elite talent is far from abundant.
 Voice actors at various stages in their journey will scoop up many of these jobs, and quality professional demos will help them book and earn more.
 But a demo doesn’t make you better than you are.
 It presents what you offer in the best possible light, wherever you are on your journey.
-I’m a big believer that all bookable talent have a right to a top-quality demo, but knowing where you stand is critical.
+I believe that all bookable talent has a right to a top-quality demo, but knowing where you stand is critical.

-Before you invest in a professional demo, you should know two things: 1.)
+Before investing in a professional demo, you should know two things: 1.)
 Where your current ability level is, and 2.)
-How you intend to use the demo you are creating.
+How do you intend to use the demo you are creating.

-If you are unsure of either of these things, talk to your coach, and talk to your producer.
-If you’re in the middle of your journey talent-wise and ask me to make you a demo to present to the biggest coastal agencies, I’m going to say no. If it’s meant to enhance your marketing or to get you a bite from a regional agent with a larger roster, that’s a different story, and it also may be a different demo.
+If you are unsure of either of these things, talk to your coach and your producer.
+If you’re in the middle of your journey talent-wise and ask me to make you a demo to present to the biggest coastal agencies, I’m going to say no. If it’s meant to enhance your marketing or get you a bite from a regional agent with a larger roster, that’s a different story, and it also may be a different demo.

-As a coach and producer I’m always happy to offer a candid opinion on your ability level.
+As a coach and producer, I’m always happy to offer a candid opinion on your ability level.
 Just be prepared to hear the truth.
 You are, of course, free to seek a second opinion.
-Just keep in mind that if a demo producer tells you no, you’re doing yourself a disservice if your next step is to find one who will tell you yes.
+If a demo producer tells you no, you’re doing yourself a disservice if your next step is to find one who will tell you yes.